Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 Artificial Intelligence is a hot theme, again.
 One can't dodge this "IntelliSteampunk" festival - "AI" and "ChatGPT" saturate the program of IT events (every other lecture may name them, as in my city), news feeds, and product presentations.

 Its pace must be so gigantic that many scientists, prominent software engineers, and tech leads [think of a kill switch](https://futureoflife.org/open-letter/pause-giant-ai-experiments/) for AI dystopia.
-Other up-to-date visions (besides too shallow) group by:
+Other up-to-date visions (besides too common) group by:

 <details>
 <summary><ins>&nbsp;Impressive and inspiring&nbsp;</ins></summary>